sedelmeyer/dotfiles/README.rst

 ``make vscode``
-   This command runs the ``install_vscode.sh`` script and installs the VSCode IDE and desired extensions.
+   This command runs the ``install_vscode.sh`` script and installs the Visual Studio Code IDE and all desired extensions.

 2.2.
 Configure system settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^